-GIB Weatherline[®] sheets must be installed with the purple branded face outwards.
+GIB Weatherline® sheets must be installed with the purple branded face outwards.
 Ensure the sheets are in good condition with no damage prior to installation and are dry and free of sawdust, dirt or any other contaminants.

-Sheets may be installed vertically or horizontally.
-Touch fit sheets at vertical joints on the mid-line of the stud.
-Touch fit sheets at horizontal joints on the mid-line of the nog or plate.
+Sheets must be installed vertically when GIB Weatherline® Rigid Air Barrier Structural Bracing or Fire Rated Systems are specified.
+Otherwise sheets may be installed vertically or horizontally.
+Sheets shall be touch fitted.
 Select sheet lengths to ensure that a 10mm horizontal movement control joint is achievable at any mid or intermediate floor.
-Sheets may be installed vertically or horizontally across gable ends of buildings.
+Fill this joint with a continuous bead of GIB® Fire Soundseal when facade fire spread is a design consideration.
 All sheet edges (vertical, horizontal and raked) must be fully supported by wall framing.